-I am asked frequently how to engage introverts on a team in meetings.
+I have frequently been asked how to engage introverts on a team in meetings.
 I guess because I am an introvert, and have written extensively about the subject, people assume I know how.
-I try to remind them other people are different from me, even other introverts.
+I try to remind them other people are different from me – even other introverts.

 Although it is a common perception that all introverts are reserved, constantly quiet, and unsocial, introverts are a diverse group, with varying degrees of introversion.
-For example, if you give me authority, I’ll lead the meeting.
-No problem.
+For example, if you give me authority, I’ll lead the meeting with no problem.
+It is not uncomfortable for me to speak to a crowded room – especially if I’m the scheduled speaker.
 That would never be comfortable for some introverts.

-But, I do understand the introvert question.
+But I do understand the introvert question.
 Many introverts don’t engage in meetings.
-They keep to themselves, especially in large group settings.
+They keep to themselves, especially in large group settings surrounded by extroverts.
 They aren’t as easy to get to know.
-And, yes, I can even be that way, especially if I’m not in a leadership position where I have to force myself out of my introversion – or it’s a meeting full of extreme extroverts.
+And, yes, I can certainly be that way if I’m not in a leadership position where I have to force myself out of my introversion.

 So, here’s my attempt to answer some of the questions about engaging introverts in meetings.
 Again, we aren’t all alike, even though we share the introvert characteristic, but try a few of these and see if they improve your meeting dynamics.